isomerpages/sndgo-corp/media-hub/press-releases/_posts/2023-08-21-post-MCI and SNDGG award 85 scholarships.md

 The scholarships are part of a collective effort to groom technology, media, library and archives services, and communications talents.
 A total of five scholarship categories were awarded.
 They are:

 a.
-IMDA SG Digital Scholarship
+IMDA SG Digital Scholarship <br>
 b.
-Smart Nation Scholarship
+Smart Nation Scholarship <br>
 c.
-MCI Information Service Scholarship
+MCI Information Service Scholarship <br>
 d.
-MCI Postgraduate Scholarship
+MCI Postgraduate Scholarship <br>
 e.
-NLB Scholarship
+NLB Scholarship <br>

 #### Developing Future Leaders for the Technology, Media, and Information Sectors